 Visits to doctors in Switzerland are generally by appointment only.
 However, long waiting lists are not common and you can often get an appointment on the same day without difficulty.

 When you see a doctor in Switzerland, you should present your health insurance card (or proof of private health insurance) to the reception when you arrive at your appointment.
 Following your appointment, your Swiss doctor may refer you for specialist treatment or issue you with a prescription.
-In some cantons, doctors are permitted to sell medication to directly to patients.
+In some cantons, doctors may sell medication directly to patients.
 If this is not the case, you will need to pick up your prescription from a Swiss pharmacy.
 You can find a list of out-of-hours pharmacies here.

 Costs of doctors in Switzerland